HsienYu/RPi_SyncLooper/README.md

   by switch --- setup interface eth0 in /boot/dhcpcd.conf

-  by WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf file
+  by WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf

   format your USB drive to exfat format